This is the multi-page printable view of this section. Click here to print.

 )

-Timing: Validation runs after sources are merged, before struct binding.
+Timing: Runs after sources are merged and after JSON Schema validation (if any), before struct binding.

 Multiple validators: You can register multiple validators; all will be executed.